What Are the Potential Health Benefits of Bioactive Glass in Bone Regeneration?

 Bioactive glass, a class of material discovered in the late 1960s, has since been widely used in various medical applications due to its bioactivity.
 This term refers to the ability of a material to form a bond with living tissue without causing an adverse reaction.
 The key component of bioglass is silicate, which forms a network structure, along with calcium and phosphate.
 This mimics the structure of natural bone and helps promote osteogenesis, or the formation of new bone.

-Sujet a lire : What Is the Impact of Nutrient Timing on Muscle Recovery in Athletes?
+A lire en complément : What Is the Impact of Nutrient Timing on Muscle Recovery in Athletes?

 When implanted, the material’s surface undergoes a series of reactions that subsequently lead to the formation of a layer of hydroxyapatite, the mineral component of bone.
 This natural bond is what makes bioglass a desirable material for bone treatment.
 Its ability to integrate seamlessly with the surrounding tissue and stimulate new bone growth has been documented in numerous studies available on platforms such as Google Scholar and Crossref.